RSE-Cambridge/iris-magnum/magnum-tour/README.md

 Ingress allows multiple services to share a single IP address and port combination, similar to how traditional shared web hosting can work.
 This can help you reduce the number of public IP addresses you consume.

 For this demo we use nginx ingress, however we instal it manually so it makes use of a load-balancer service type.
-First you need to install `helm` v3 or run the snippet below if using Linux (or  see: <https://helm.sh/docs/intro/install/>):

-    VERSION=v3.5.2
-    curl -L https://get.helm.sh/helm-$VERSION-linux-amd64.tar.gz --output helm.tar.gz
-    mkdir -p tmp
-    tar -xzf helm.tar.gz -C tmp/
-    sudo mv tmp/linux-amd64/helm /usr/local/bin/helm
-    rm -rf helm.tar.gz tmp

 Once `helm` is installed, you can run: